For those looking to reach their weight loss goals and maintain a healthy lifestyle, the Noom app is an invaluable tool.

 During the sign-up process, you’ll be asked a few simple questions about your goals, current weight, age, etc. This is needed to get your profile set up so that the app can make more tailored recommendations.

-On the main screen, you can then easily see your daily calorie intake, log your meals and see how many steps you’ve taken (if linked to a Noom pedometer).
+On the main screen, you can then easily see your daily calorie intake, meal logs, and step tracker (if linked to a Noom pedometer).

-What We Liked About It
+What We Liked About Noom

 1. Behavior Change Approach